Skip to main content

 • Email notifications

-Review your notification settings if you want to control how those alerts reach you.
+Review your notification settings to control how those alerts reach you.

 How to Review a Match